i-naeem/fgallery/README.md

 # FGallery

-> A simple photo gallery built with react, chakra-ui and firebase.
+> A frontend clone of google photos built with react and chakra-ui.